balopat/hpstr-jekyll-theme/_posts/2016-02-18-InfluxDB-and-Jepsen-Chapter-II-Where-is-influxdb-on-the-cap-scale.md

 An interesting edge case was mentioned by Paul Dix in his original AP/CP blogpost:

-Ideally the shard definitions are in the CP cluster, so even if the write ConsistencyLevel is set to ANY, the write should time out after a while or just fail --- it depends on the timestamp I guess whether it needs a new shard or not.
+As the Metadata cluster is CP, even if the write ConsistencyLevel is set to ANY, the write should time out after a while or just fail <i>if it requires the Metadata service</i> to succeed.

 I had to test this out of curiousity!

-Let's see what happens!
+How do we force a write operaton to use the Metadata service? <b>We need to make every write create a shard!</b> The Metadata service stores the information about shards, shard groups, etc. so if a point requires the creation of a new shard, the Metadata service will be on the critical path!

 The original single point insertion leaves us with one single shard: